-The duties imposed by this Section are in addition to those imposed by Section 6(e).
+The duties imposed by this Section are in addition to those imposed by Section 7(e).

-SECTION 11.
-ACTIONS REQUIRED UPON CREATION OF CERTIFICATE OF TITLE.
+SECTION 12.
+ACTION REQUIRED ON CREATION OF CERTIFICATE OF TITLE.

-- (a) On creation of a written certificate of title, the office shall send promptly the certificate to the secured party of record or, if there is none, to the owner of record, at the address indicated for that person in the files of the office.
-On creation of an electronic certificate of title, the office shall send promptly a record evidencing the certificate of title to the owner of record and, if there is one, to the secured party of record, at the address indicated for that person in the files of the office.
-The office may send a record evidencing an electronic certificate of title to a mailing address or, if indicated in the files of the office, an electronic address. - (b) If the office creates a written certificate of title for a vessel, any electronic certificate of title for the vessel is cancelled and replaced by the written certificate.
-The office shall maintain in the files of the office an indication of the date and time of cancellation. - (c) Before the office creates an electronic certificate of title for a vessel, any written certificate for the vessel must be surrendered to the office.
-If the office creates an electronic certificate of title for a vessel, the office shall destroy or otherwise cancel the existing written certificate for the vessel which has been surrendered to the office and maintain in the files of the office an indication of the date and time of destruction or other cancellation.
-If a written 1 2 certificate of title being cancelled is not destroyed, the office shall indicate on the face of the written certificate of title that the written certificate of title has been cancelled.
-3 Reporter's Note 4 Source: UCOTA Section 15.
-5 6 7 SECTION 12.
+(a) On creation of a written certificate of title, the office promptly shall send the certificate to the secured party of record or, if none, to the owner of record, at the address indicated for that person in the files of the office.
+On creation of an electronic certificate of title, the office promptly shall send a record evidencing the certificate to the owner of record and, if there is one, to the secured party of record, at the address indicated for that person in the files of the office.
+The office may send the record to the person's mailing address or, if indicated in the files of the office, an electronic address.

+- (b) If the office creates a written certificate of title, any electronic certificate of title for the vessel is canceled and replaced by the written certificate.
+The office shall maintain in the files of the office the date and time of cancellation. - (c) Before the office creates an electronic certificate of title, any written certificate for the vessel must be surrendered to the office.
+If the office creates an electronic certificate, the office shall destroy or otherwise cancel the written certificate for the vessel which has been surrendered to the office and maintain in the files of the office the date and time of destruction or other cancellation.
+If a written certificate being canceled is not destroyed, the office shall indicate on the face of the certificate that it has been canceled.

+SECTION 13.
 EFFECT OF CERTIFICATE OF TITLE.
-8 A certificate of title is prima facie evidence of the accuracy of the information in the 9 record that constitutes the certificate of title.
-10 Comment 11 Source: Uniform Motor Vehicle Certificate of Title and Anti-Theft Act Section 9(d).
-This section does not make a certificate of title conclusive evidence of the ownership of a 12 13 vessel.
+A certificate of title is prima facie evidence of the accuracy of the information in the record that constitutes the certificate.

+Source: Uniform Motor Vehicle Certificate of Title and Anti-Theft Act Section 9(d).

+This section does not make a certificate of title conclusive evidence of the ownership of a vessel.
 Instead, this section makes a certificate of title merely prima facie evidence of ownership.
-14 In litigation concerning the ownership of a vessel, a certificate of title admitted into evidence is 15 sufficient to prove ownership of a vessel unless someone comes forward with admissible evidence to the contrary.
-A certificate of title shifts both the burden of production and the burden 16 of persuasion to anyone challenging the information on a written certificate or the information 17 18 constituting an electronic certificate of title.
-19 SECTION 13.
-EFFECT OF POSSESSION OF CERTIFICATE OF TITLE; 20 21 JUDICIAL PROCESS.
-A certificate of title does not by itself provide a right to obtain 22 possession of a vessel.
-Garnishment, attachment, levy, replevin, or other judicial process against 23 the certificate of title is not effective to determine possessory rights with respect to the vessel.
-24 However, this [act] does not prohibit enforcement of a security interest in, levy on, or foreclosure 25 of a statutory or common-law lien on a vessel under law other than this [act].
-The absence of an indication of a statutory or common-law lien on a certificate of title does not invalidate the lien.
+In litigation concerning the ownership of a vessel, a certificate of title admitted into evidence is sufficient to prove ownership of a vessel unless someone comes forward with admissible evidence to the contrary.
+A certificate of title shifts both the burden of production and the burden of persuasion to anyone challenging the information on a written certificate or the information constituting an electronic certificate of title.

+SECTION 14.
+EFFECT OF POSSESSION OF CERTIFICATE OF TITLE;

+JUDICIAL PROCESS.
+Possession of a certificate of title does not by itself provide a right to obtain possession of a vessel.
+Garnishment, attachment, levy, replevin, or other judicial process against the certificate is not effective to determine possessory rights to the vessel.
+This [act] does not prohibit enforcement under law of this state other than this [act] of a security interest in, levy on, or foreclosure of a statutory or common-law lien on a vessel.
+Absence of an indication of a statutory or common-law lien on a certificate does not invalidate the lien.